Im$\{\chi^{(3)}\}$ spectra of 110-cut GaAs, GaP, and Si near the two-photon absorption band edge: Conclusions

 \section{Conclusions}

-We characterized the $\mathrm{Im}\{\chi^{(3)}_{abcd}(\omega)\}$ tensor spectrum by measuring the degenerate two-photon absorption coefficient and its anisotropy parameters using a 2-beam PPMS experiment for bulk 110-cut GaAs, GaP, and Si at 300 K over an overall excitation range $0.62 < \hbar \omega < 1.91$ eV ($650 < \lambda < 2000$ nm).
-The 2PA dispersion models we used qualitatitvely agree with our experimental results for GaAs and GaP but there remain significant discrepancies, especially in Si.
+We characterized the $\mathrm{Im}\{\chi^{(3)}_{abcd}(\omega)\}$ tensor spectrum by measuring the degenerate two-photon absorption coefficient and its anisotropy using a 2-beam PPMS experiment for bulk 110-cut GaAs, GaP, and Si at 300 K over an overall excitation range $0.62 < \hbar \omega < 1.91$ eV ($650 < \lambda < 2000$ nm).
+The phenomenological 2PA dispersion models we used qualitatitvely agree with our experimental results for GaAs and GaP but there remain significant discrepancies, especially in Si.
 These could be due to the models lacking consideration of the full band structure of these materials including the effect of anisotropy or additional nonlinear effects.
+Ab initio calculations in GaAs roughly agree with the observed dispersion.
 We observed an anomalous asymmetric temporally-broadened nonlinear loss in GaAs and GaP when $\hbar \omega$ approached their respective band gaps which could be due to a variety of noninstantaneous nonlinear responses.
 We also observed a coherent artifact in all three samples near $E_g/2$ which was likely due to a nonlinear refractive index phase grating.
+Kleinman symmetry was observed to be broken in all three materials.

-Our results motivate the development of ab initio theories such as those which use density functional theory in the length gauge\cite{anderson} to predict the $\mathrm{Im}\{\chi^{(3)}_{abcd}(\omega)\}$ tensor spectrum and help elucidate the potential contributions of other nonlinear effects in these materials at femtosecond timescales.
+Our results motivate further development of ab initio theories\cite{vanstryland2,bechstedt,attaccalite,gruening,murayama} such as those which use DFT in the length gauge,\cite{anderson,anderson2,anderson3,anderson4} and experimental measurements of the degenerate 2PA spectrum dependence on temperature in Si and GaP which could help elucidate the potential contributions to 2PA below the two-photon direct-gap.
+Experiments at higher spectral density, using nondegenerate beams, and investigating a larger range of pulse energy- or duration-dependence could identify other nonlinear effects that may be present in these materials at femtosecond timescales.
+If phonon-mediated transitions are indeed dominant below the two-photon direct-gap in indirect band gap semiconductors, this would motivate further development of ab initio calculations of the $\mathrm{Im}\{\chi^{(3)}_{abcd}(\omega)\}$ tensor spectra which account for such transitions.\cite{noffsinger}